cheongyishien/SECP1513-Technology-and-Information-System/README.md

 Reflection

-The talk push a student to build a good leadership manner and practice a leader’s characteristics.
-Then, it provides deeper understanding on artificial intelligence (AI) and the application of AI on other related system.
-Next, the talk encourage students to obtain certificates on interested field as a fundamental preparation.
+By the talk, students are pushed to build good leadership manners and practice a leader’s characteristics.
+A deeper understanding of artificial intelligence (AI) and the application of AI to other related systems is provided.
+Students are encouraged by the talk to obtain certificates in their fields of interest as a fundamental preparation.

 **Assignment 2:** [Video Industry Visit](assets/video_industry_visit_UTMDIGITAL.mov)